omicsora/PeaknBin/README.md

 # PeaknBin
-It contains a collection of chip-seq data analysed from public repostories
+It contains a collection of ChIP-Seq data analysed from public repostories